davidavid00/automatic-star-review/README.md

 4. Linear Regression
 5. Naive Bayes Multinomial

-After optimisation and evaluation of each model, we selected the linear regression model as the best machine learning model in this case, with an accuracy score of 0.76 and more balanced, well-rounded precisiona and recall scores for each cetegory of "positive", "neutral", "negative".
+After optimisation and evaluation of each model, we selected the linear regression model as the best machine learning model in this case.
+This is because although the SVM model gives better accuracy, precision and recall scores, the SVM joblib file is too big to load with Flask API.
+The linear regression model with an accuracy score of 0.76 and balanced precision and recall scores for each cetegory is then our best model.
+The below is a screenshot for the classification report of the linear regression model.

 ![Screenshot 2023-05-15 at 7 57 09 pm](https://github.com/davidj00/automatic-star-review/assets/115685811/bf7d0902-f1af-4ce5-8386-e5baa72d3f47)

 ### Instructions to run the programme
 1. Activate your virtual environment
-2. Pip install ?? module
+2. In Git Bash, cd to the directory in which run.sh file is located on your local computer
-3. In Git Bash, cd to the directory in which run.sh file is located on your local computer
+3. Open the app.py file and uncomment lines 26-51 (if running the flask for the first time)
 4. Enter "chome a+x run.sh" (if running the flask for the first time) and then "./run.sh" to run the flask